Planet

 greenhouse gas emissions

-The shift from fossil fuels to cleaner, more sustainable and renewable sources of energy is driven by a need to halt climate change, reduce pollution, and improve energy security.
+The shift from fossil fuels to cleaner, more sustainable and renewable sources of energy is driven by a need to address climate change, reduce pollution, and improve energy security.

 Mercuria plays an active role by promoting sustainability and investing in technologies and infrastructure that advance the transition to this low-carbon economy.

-- Pioneering Investments: We surpassed our commitment that half of our investments will be in all parts of the energy transition by 2025, having already invested in over 50 companies across all facets of the energy transition.
-These strategic investments are projected to generate significant CO2 reductions and removals, propelling us towards a low-carbon future.
+- Investing in innovative technologies: We have already met and exceeded our commitment ahead of schedule to allocate half of our investments towards the energy transition by 2025 — having already backed over 50 companies spanning the full spectrum of the transition.
+These strategic investments are projected to generate significant CO2 reductions and removals, for a low-carbon future.

-- Advancing Sustainable Supply Chains: We actively source sustainable biofuels, implement emission-reducing measures in shipping, and invest in nature-based solutions like forest preservation and reforestation projects.
-Additionally, our Environmental Products team collaborates with clients and partners to tailor solutions that help them achieve their Net Zero aspirations.
+- Advancing sustainable supply chains: We actively source sustainable biofuels, implement emission-reducing measures in shipping, and invest in nature-based solutions like forest preservation and reforestation projects.
+We conduct comprehensive supply chain checks for human rights and environmental risks.
+Additionally, our Environmental Products team collaborates with clients and partners to tailor solutions that help them achieve their Net Zero targets..

-- Decarbonizing Our Own Operations: As a committment to Net Zero by 2050, we are dedicated to minimizing our carbon footprint.
-Recognizing the complexity of this journey, we have offset our remaining Scope 1 & 2 emissions since 2022.
+- Decarbonizing our own operations: As a committment to Net Zero by 2050, we are dedicated to minimizing our carbon footprint.
+Recognizing the complexity of this journey, since 2022 our practice is to offset our remaining annual Scope 1 & 2 emissions.

-This section outlines the underlying approach and scope for calculating and reporting our greenhouse gas (GHG) footprint.
-Detailed information about our 2023 CO2 footprint can be found on the planet in 2023 page.
+The remainder of this section outlines the underlying approach and scope for calculating and reporting our greenhouse gas (GHG) footprint.
+Detailed information about our 2024 CO2e footprint can be found on the Planet in 2024 page.

 Guidance and emission factors

-We adhere to the GHG Protocol, Revised Edition as the guiding standard for our emissions.
+We adhere to the GHG Protocol Corporate Accounting and Reporting Standard, as the guiding standard for our emissions.
 Given the diversity of our activities and investments, we have considered the principles from various guidance (e.g., IPIECA for oil and gas) for the respective activity.
 We continue to review and update our approach as new guidance becomes available.

 Our approach, in order of priority, consists of the following steps: